pvaldeshernandez/synthetic-brain-ages/README.md

-# Codes used to train a Keras model to predict brain age from synthetic MPRAGEs
+# Codes for retraining DeepBrainNet for synthetic MPRAGEs